hongyusu/hongyusu.github.io/_posts/2015-05-12-spark-with-python-1-configuration-and-a-simple-script.md

 For now, let's assume we have the Spark running in the background.
 Configure a Spark-Python script to make it running on cluster seems to be straight forward.
-For example, I would like to have run a _logistic regression_ in machine learning toolbox with Python API.
+For example, I would like to run a _logistic regression_ in machine learning toolbox with Python API.
 The first thing I should do is to include some Python packages

 {% highlight python%}